-No matter what type of services you provide, your search results page matters.
+No matter what type of services you provide, your search results UI design matters.
 It can increase your profit and bring your business to a higher level.

 For many entrepreneurs and website administrators, the topic of search results user experience seems challenging and unclear.
-Some of them try to solve the issues related to it by using expensive plugins, hyped patterns or complex templates.
-This article can help you get rid of any worries and create the most informative and attractive search results page possible.
-Our simple tips, together with a general overview of this topic, will lead you through all the details you may need.
+Some of them try to solve the issues related to it by using expensive plugins, hyped patterns, or complex templates.
+This article can help you get rid of any worries and create the best search results page design possible.
+Our simple tips and search UX best practices will lead you through all the details you may need.

 We all strive to pursue the idea of simpler solutions and work towards better results.
 It is human nature to enjoy works of art – and this includes your website, which is a type of a digital masterpiece, as well.
 There are two main reasons why a person might enjoy your website:

 This means your web store must be visually appealing and clear, and it should demonstrate fast responsiveness to be able to hold the attention and positively impact the user’s decisions, as well.
 There are different ways to improve the website design in general, or to optimize it to reach a better level of performance; however, the intermediate stages of the user experience on the website are often underestimated.